IHATECAMOUFLAGE/Youtube/README.md

 - Claim you created this project
 - Claim partial or complete ownership
-- Redistribute modified versions
+- Redistribute modified versions  *without permission*
-- Publish forks, edits, or derivatives
 - Re‑upload this project anywhere *without complete credit* (complete credit means the server name **Infared**, **original git repo**, discord ID (**_maacy_**) and author email (**ihatecamouflage@hotmail.com**))
 - Use loopholes, reinterpretations, or technicalities to bypass these restrictions

-Any attempt to bypass these rules — including through rewording, reframing, or indirect distribution — is explicitly forbidden.
+Any attempt to bypass these rules — including through rewording, reframing, is explicitly forbidden.

 ## Permissions

-If you want to modify or redistribute this project publicly, you **must** obtain permission from the owner.
+If you want to modify **and** redistribute this project publicly, you **must** obtain permission from the owner.

 # Allowed people able to modify/redistribute:
 - DISCORD ID: **divinelordkaio**
-- DISCORD ID: **divinelordkaio**
+- DISCORD SERVER'S SITE DEVELOPERS: **https://discord.gg/ryhPyrX8gt**

 ## Attribution